On this page

 Durham Tech

-Durham Tech CNA students can choose a traditional nurse aide track or a hospital-based concentration.
+Durham Tech CNA students can choose a hospital-based concentration or traditional nurse aide track.
 Both tracks offer hybrid options with the lecture portion completed online.
-An accelerated option is also available for students with some college-level coursework and healthcare experience.
 The traditional CNA track takes about 16 weeks to complete.
+There’s also an accelerated option, which is available for students with some college-level coursework and healthcare experience.

 Johnston Community College

 Located just outside Raleigh, Johnston Community College offers an affordable CNA program that prepares you for the North Carolina exam for nurse aide registry.
 This in-person option takes 12-16 weeks to complete.
-It provides 160 hours of training in the classroom, lab, and clinical settings.
-Prospective students must show proof of a high school diploma or equivalent, and high school students interested in this program must be at least 16 ½ years old and pass a reading test.
+It provides 160 hours of training in the classroom, clinical, and lab settings.
+To enroll, prospective students must show proof of a high school diploma or equivalent, and high school students interested in this program must be at least 16 ½ years old and pass a reading test.

-Offering daytime, nighttime, and weekend classes, JCC’s CNA track provides students with the physical, mental, and emotional skills needed to administer competent nursing care.
-Highlighted technical standards include observation, communication, and behavioral skills.
+Offering daytime, nighttime, and weekend classes, Johnson Community College’s CNA track provides students with the physical, mental, and emotional skills needed to administer competent nursing care.
+Highlighted technical standards include communication, observation, and behavioral skills.
 This program also underscores the importance of reading and comprehension and their relation to critical thinking and clinical reasoning.

 FAQs About CNA Classes in Raleigh, NC